Georgetown Judo Program at Yates

 The Georgetown Judo Program at Yates offers Georgetown University Students, Faculty, Staff, and community members the opportunity to receive instruction in the Olympic sport of Judo.
 The program teaches the fundamentals of Judo: breaking one’s fall, maintaining balance, developing skill and coordination, strength and speed as necessary for the study of throws, pins, chokes, and arm lock techniques.
 Judo classes are offered for both beginners and advanced levels.
 Class instruction is available to males and females regardless of age or experience (minimum age to participate is 5 years old).

 The course is taught by World Class instructors and competitors including Tad Nalls, Yoshi Komori, Fran Vall, Rachel Friedrich, and Edwin Vallejo.
-For more on the history and details of the Georgetown Judo Program, please visit the program Georgetown Judo Program website (new window).
+For more on the history and details of the Georgetown Judo Program, please visit the Washington Judo Club website.

 The Judo program is offered during three sessions each year: Fall, Spring, and Summer.
-The Spring 2020 Judo Session will begin on Monday, January 13, 2020.
 The first two classes of each session are free for participants to trial before registering for the program.

 Date and Time

-Fees are broken down by class type, Yates membership status, and age: Adult (18 and up) and Youth (under 18).
+Fees are broken down by class type, Campus Recreation membership status, and age: Adult (18 and up) and Youth (under 18).

 Initial practice (beginners) may wear sweatshirts/sweatpants or other loose fitting clothing.